 If the county board refuses to approve a service, an appeal may be made in accordance with rules adopted by the department under this section.

 (G) To be reimbursed for expenses incurred for approved services, the individual or family shall submit to the county board a statement of the expenses incurred accompanied by any evidence required by the board.
 To redeem vouchers used to purchase approved services, the entity that provided the service shall submit to the county board evidence that the service was provided and a statement of the charges.
-The county board shall make reimbursements and redeem vouchers no later than forty-five days after it receives the statements and evidence required by this division.
+The county board shall make reimbursements and redeem vouchers ne-not later than forty-five days after it receives the statements and evidence required by this division.

 (H) A county board shall consider the following objectives in carrying out a family support services program: